waku-org/specs/standards/core/peer-exchange.md

 The `enr` field contains a Waku ENR as specified in [WAKU2-ENR](./enr.md).

 Requesters send a `PeerExchangeRequest` to a peer.
-Responders SHOULD not fill `request` field.
 Responders SHOULD include a maximum of `num_peers` `PeerInfo` instances into a response.
 Responders send a `PeerExchangeResponse` to requesters containing a list of `PeerInfo` instances, which in turn hold an ENR.
-Responders, MUST include a `PeerExchangeResponseStatus` in the response in any case.
-If the request was not successful `response` field can be omitted.
+Responders, MUST include a `status` in the response in any case and possible descriptive form of the problem if any.

 ### Possible status codes